megan0422/DABPFinalProject/README.md

 ## Instructions for running code:
 Please run the .ipynb files in the following order:
+1. DCED data
-1. Data Exploration and Cleaning*
+2. Bridge Data Exploration and Cleaning*
-2. Socioeconomic data cleaning*
+3. Socioeconomic data cleaning*
+4. Socioeconomic variables by bridge condition
-3. Classification Models
+5. Classification Models
-4. Optimization
+6. Optimization

 *These two files will output dataframes titled 'df' and 'df_norm'.
 These will serve as our two main dataframes to pass through the model functions.